Pawlllosss/MoneyTransferAPI/readme.md

   * **Content:**
   ```
     {
-        "message": "Account with the following id does not exists: 3"
+        "message": "Account with the following id does not exist: 3"
     }
   ```